 What is Community Choice Aggregation?

-Community Choice Aggregation (CCA) is a program that enables a municipality to procure electricity from a supplier other than its utility provider (National Grid).
+Community Choice Aggregation (CCA) is a program that enables a municipality to procure electricity from a supplier other than its utility provider (National Grid and Eversource).
 By aggregating customers, towns are able to negotiate a contract to obtain rates that are more stable and often lower than the current utility rates

 Who pays for setting up and running a CCA?